Philipp Grubauer: Seattle Kraken (2021–present)

-On 28 July 2021, as a free agent and unable to come to terms with the Avalanche, Grubauer opted to sign a six-year, $35.4 million contract to join the expansion club Seattle Kraken.
+On 28 July 2021, as a free agent and unable to come to terms with the Avalanche, Grubauer opted to sign a six-year, $35.4 million contract to join the new expansion club, the Seattle Kraken.
 He became the first Seattle Kraken goaltender to record a shutout on 2 February 2022, defeating the New York Islanders 3–0.
+He ended the Kraken's inaugural season with a 3.16 GAA and a .889 save percentage, making him one of the statistically worst starting goaltenders in the league.